-•• Yes × No s will make a minimum of ustainable investments with an nvironmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy d d si m E /S ) loes usta nini b characteristics and while it s not have as its objective a ainable investment, it will have a mum proportion of% of ainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective s will make a minimum of ustainable investments with a ocial objective:% w vill omotes E/S characteristics, but not make any sustainable stments.
+Does this financial product have a sustainable investment objective? • • Yes • • × No It will make a minimum of sustainable investments environmental objective: in economic activities that environmentally sustainable EU Taxonomy in economic activities that qualify as environmentally under the EU Taxonomy qualify as e under the (E/S does sust mini omotes Environmental/Social ) characteristics and while it is not have as its objective a ainable investment, it will have a mum proportion of% of ainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments social objective:% with a will omotes E/S characteristics, but not make any sustainable stments.